-The Signs Of An Unhealthy Computer:
+The Signs of an Unhealthy Computer:

 1. Corrupted files:

 Among the most common features observed in computers that crash often is the random corruption of files.
-Arbitrary files can usually be rendered, corrupted, or only be occasionally used.
+Arbitrary files can usually be rendered, corrupted, or only occasionally used.
 Corrupted files may also show an error message that can be used to diagnose the reason for them suddenly becoming unusable, but on multiple occasions, they don’t.
 Corrupted files are caused by a vast host of infectious malware like viruses, Trojans, spyware, worms, ransomware, adware, and botnets that can spread throughout the computer and render it unusable if not detected early enough.
 Antivirus software can be used to detect and remove such malware.

 2. Conflicting Hardware:

 When more than one application attempts to use the same piece of hardware concurrently, hardware conflicts occur.
 This can lead to application crashes as well as computer crashes.
 Hardware conflicts make it extremely difficult to use one’s own machine and are also very difficult to detect when using it.
 The easiest way to identify a potential hardware conflict and to resolve the same is by using the Windows Device Manager Application.
 Hardware conflict issues are conveniently highlighted in the Windows Device Manager application and can be solved using the troubleshooting mechanism.

 3. Loud Fan: